 While the primary responsibility of advisers is to help students design an appropriate program of study, advisers also support students in postgraduate planning and assist in the resolution of personal, financial, or academic problems.
 There is also an Adviser-on-Call program for urgent academic issues.

-Over the 2011-12 academic year, the College Advising staff conducted more than 7,250 conferences with students.
-In addition to the required conferences, College Advisers have more than 25,000 student contacts in a typical year – including meetings, e-mails and phone calls.
+Over the 2015-16 academic year, the College Advising staff held more than 15,000 appointments with students.
+In addition to the appointments, College Advisers have more than 55,000 student contacts in a typical year – including meetings, e-mails, and phone calls.

 Each department has a Director of Graduate Studies and a Graduate Program Administrator (GPA) who work with graduate students on various aspects of their studies including advising on research or assisting with administrative tasks as requested by the student.
-Beginning this year, all GPAs were offered the opportunity to attend training on recognizing students in distress, a program co-sponsored by Graduate Student Affairs and Student Counseling Services.
+Beginning this year, all GPAs were offered the opportunity to attend training on recognizing students in distress, a program co-sponsored by UChicagoGRAD and Student Counseling Services.

 Doctoral students often develop mentoring relationships with faculty members in their areas of study.
 Those individuals, particularly dissertation directors and other members of their committees, are sources for academic, professional, and personal guidance.

 College and graduate students have a wide array of activities to choose from.
-With more than 400 recognized student organizations (RSOs), ranging from a cappella groups to the student newspaper, and 752 intramural sports teams, most students find a cause or group to join.
-The RSOs and intramurals sports teams are overseen by dedicated staff in the Physical Education and Athletics, Office of the Reynolds Club and Student Affairs, Office of Multicultural Student Affairs, Spiritual Life, and the Office of Lesbian, Gay, Bisexual, Transgender and Queer Student Life, to name a few.
+With more than 450 recognized student organizations (RSOs), ranging from a cappella groups to the student newspaper, and 950 intramural sports teams, most students find a cause or group to join.
+The RSOs and intramurals sports teams are overseen by dedicated staff in the Athletics & Recreation, Center for Leadership and Involvement, Office of Multicultural Student Affairs, Spiritual Life, and the LGBTQ Student Life Office, to name a few.

-Last year there were 502 varsity athletes (10% of undergraduates), 5,800 intramural participants (40% of undergraduates and graduates), 1,000 sport clubs participants (includes students, faculty, staff, alumni and spouses) and 20,147 FitChicago attendees.
+Last year there were 498 varsity athletes, 8,350 intramural participants, 950 sport clubs participants (includes students, faculty, staff, alumni, and spouses) and 38,000 FitChicago attendees.

 The graduate and professional schools also offer a variety of programming opportunities for students, ranging from purely social events to networking and content-focused presentations.
-In addition, Graduate Student Affairs acts as a one-stop shop for graduate students to access resources that support completing their degrees, enhance their professional preparations and connect them to social activities.
+In addition, UChicagoGRAD acts as a one-stop shop for graduate students to access resources that support completing their degrees, enhance their professional preparations, and connect them to social activities.

 While not a formalized program or process, if anyone – parent, instructor, staff, fellow student – becomes concerned about the well-being of a student, they may contact the student’s residential staff, the Dean-on-Call, or UChicago Police Department to ask for a well-being check.
 Resident Assistants provide ongoing contact on an informal basis, and when engaged, the Dean-on-Call and UChicago Police Department respond together to concerns.